Bitter Melon

 Side Effects & Precautions

-Bitter Melon has a long history of culinary and medicinal use across multiple cultures and has been generally well-tolerated.
-However, as with any supplement, there are important considerations to keep in mind.
+Bitter Melon has been used in food and medicine across Asia, the Caribbean, and Africa for over two thousand years and is generally well-tolerated.
+As with any supplement, there are considerations to keep in mind.

-• May interact with blood-sugar medications - If you are taking diabetes medication (including insulin or oral hypoglycaemic drugs), monitor your blood sugar closely and consult your healthcare provider, as combined effects may lead to blood sugar dropping too low.
+- May interact with blood-sugar medications - Anyone taking diabetes medication (including insulin or oral glucose-lowering drugs) should monitor their blood sugar closely and consult your healthcare provider, as combined effects may lead to blood sugar dropping too low.

 Frequently Asked Questions